-Alligo has established control structures to manage the risks that the Board of Directors and corporate management consider to be significant to the company's internal control with respect to financial reporting.
-Examples include transaction-related controls, such as regulations concerning authorisation and investments, as well as clear payment procedures and analytical controls performed by the Group's controller organisation.
+Alligo continuously assesses the risks of error in financial and sustainability reporting in order to ensure that these are addressed.
+For a more detailed description of risks and risk management, see pages 89-92.
+Alligo has established control structures to manage the risks that the Board of Directors and Corporate Management consider to be significant to the company's internal control with respect to financial reporting.
+Examples include reconciliations, control inventories, authorisation checks, transaction-related controls, such as regulations concerning authorisation and investments, as well as clear payment procedures and analytical controls performed by the Group's controller organisation.
 Controllers at all levels in the Group play a key role in terms of integrity, competence and the ability to create an environment that is conducive to achieving transparency and true and fair financial reporting.